bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 Change your MongoDB Cloud IP address to `0.0.0.0/0`, or consult [MongoDB's IP access documentation](https://www.mongodb.com/docs/atlas/security/ip-access-list/) for alternatives.

 ## Contributing
 Want to help expand this foundation?
-We'd love to hear from you. >>> submit a PR, join Dev Slack
+We'd love to hear from you.
+Submit your idea in a pull request and we will review it.

 ## Resources
 ### Related articles